Table Of Contents

 Company A Q3 Magic Number is 0.998 or just about 1

 You can calculate this number manually.
-Or, you can use one of several SaaS Magic Number calculators available today, including Ramp and Klipfolio.
+You can also use one of several SaaS Magic Number calculators available today, including Ramp and Klipfolio.

 Credit: Ramp